- Weapon Program Background Report

 December 1997: U.S. satellite reconnaissance reportedly picks up the heat signature of a missile engine test at the Shahid Hemat Industrial Group (SHIG) research facility, south of Tehran.

-January 1998: According to the National Council of Resistance of Iran (NCRI), an Iranian opposition group, Iran has completed development of the Shahab-3 intermediate range missile and it is ready for production.
+January 1998: According to the National Council of Resistance of Iran (NCRI), an Iranian opposition group, Iran has completed development of the Shahab-3 medium-range missile and it is ready for production.

 July 1998: Iran tests the Shahab-3 missile.
 According to Iranian sources, the 16-meter long missile can carry a 1,000 kg payload 1,300 km.
 The missile is believed to be single-stage, liquid-fueled, scaled-up version of North Korea's Nodong missile.